news

 Her elaborate scheme was the subject of a podcast called The Dropout, which was later adapted into an award-winning series starring Amanda Seyfried.

-The high-profile fraudster surrendered herself to prison guards to begin her sentence, after being convicted in 2022.
-She made several bids to avoid prison time and have the conviction overturned, but ultimately, she was unsuccessful.
+Holmes has always maintained her innocence.
+She's made several bids to avoid prison time and have the conviction overturned, but ultimately, has been unsuccessful.

 Watch: Elizabeth Holmes to start her 11 years of sentence.
 Post continues after video.